kodemore/amano/README.md

 ## Features

     - Hydration and extraction of table items
-    - Simple query mechanism
+    - Simple query mechanism with elegant abstraction
     - Interface for easy storing and retriving data
-    - Mechanism which automatically picks index for your queries
-    - Saves your DynamoDB quota for PAY_PER_REQUEST provisioning
+    - Intelligent algorithms that saves your DynamoDB quota and your money

 ## What Amano is